acronis/ui-component-library/packages/documentation/components/drawer/drawer.doc.md

 ---
-title: ACV Drawer component
+title: Acv Drawer component
 lang: en-US
 editLink: true
 ---

-# ACV Drawer
+# Acv Drawer

 Drawer is a panel that slides in from the edge of the screen.
 It can be used to show additional content without taking up space on the main screen.